zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

    * For ARM, install GNU ARM Embedded from the ARM developer website:
      `GNU ARM Embedded`_ (install to :file:`c:\\gccarmemb`).

 #.
-From within the `MSYS2 MSYS Shell`, clone a copy of the Zephyr source into
+From within the MSYS2 MSYS Shell, clone a copy of the Zephyr source into
    your home directory using Git:

    .. code-block:: console